cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query to list the authors who have won any kind of Pulitzer prize (a book award starting with the string 'Pulitzer') for their books:
+    Write a query to list the authors who have won any kind of Pulitzer prize (a book award starting with the string 'Pulitzer') for their books.
     ~~~~

 .. reveal:: subqueries_self_test_challenge_1_hint